 Main page: Wikipedia:Manual of Style/Text formatting § Foreign terms

-Foreign terms should be used sparingly.
+Foreign words should be used sparingly.

 Common usage in English

 Loanwords and borrowed phrases that have common usage in English – Gestapo, samurai, vice versa – do not require italics.
-A rule of thumb is to not italicize words that appear in major general-purpose English-language dictionaries.
+A rule of thumb is to not italicize words that appear unitalicized in general-purpose English-language dictionaries.

 Spelling and romanization